Rasa Open Source uses YAML as a unified and extendable way to manage all training data, including NLU data, stories and rules.

 by the version of Rasa Open Source you have installed.

-Training data files with a version greater than is currently available in
+Training data files with a Rasa Open Source version greater than the version you have

 Here's a short example which keeps all training data in a single file:

-They use the same format as the story training data.
+Test stories use the same format as the story training data and should be placed

 NLU Training Data

 NLU training data consists of example user utterances categorized by intent.
 Training examples can also include entities.
 Entities are structured pieces of information that can be extracted from a user's message.
 You can also add extra information such as regular expressions and lookup tables to your training data to help the model identify intents and entities correctly.